tapdata/tapdata-docs/docs/pipeline-tutorial/extract-array.md

 ## Conclusion

-This article introduced how to use the built-in **Standard JS** node in Tapdata to extract data from the JSON array in the database and interface more conveniently with BI reports.
+This article introduced how to use the built-in **Standard JS** node in TapData to extract data from the JSON array in the database and interface more conveniently with BI reports.
 Through the detailed operating steps, we aim to help companies analyze payment data more effectively and make better business decisions.